Buyers beware… you are the consumer, and you have rights.

 sign students to expensive, long-term contracts (1-3 years!) without disclosing

-that belt test fees are mandatory… that the student will not be able to advance
+that belt test fees are mandatory … that the student will NOT be able to advance

-level.
+to further knowledge beyond a level without first paying to test for that level.
 These hidden fees can cost the student as much as the entire course he

 or she is taking, as there may be as many as 50 tests costing $30 to $50 each,